nedbat/scriv/docs/commands.rst

     $ scriv github-release --help
     Usage: scriv github-release [OPTIONS]

-      Create or update GitHub releases from the changelog.
+      Create GitHub releases from the changelog.

       Only the most recent changelog entry is used, unless --all is provided.